For an overview of the Carbon Reduction Sprint, visit SustainablePittsburgh.org/sprints.

 What is a Sustainable Pittsburgh sprint?

-Sustainable Pittsburgh sprints are short, fun competitions that enable organizations to compete against peers in earning points for actions that advance social equity, carbon emissions reduction, or another critical topic.
-Sprint competitions are held annually, and each will focus on one topic critical to regional sustainability.
+Sustainable Pittsburgh sprints are short, fun competitions that enable organizations to compete against peers in earning points for actions that advance social equity, carbon-emissions reduction, or another critical topic.
+Sprint competitions focus on one topic critical to regional sustainability.
 Each sprint runs for three to six months.
 In this focused timeframe, participating organizations can rally employees toward quick progress, track performance against peers through sprint leaderboards, and earn recognition as sustainability leaders.

 Why should my organization participate in a sprint?